-Early literacy in young children begins with intensely listening and processing the sounds in their world and experimenting with making sounds and words on their own.
+Children’s early literacy starts with listening to the sounds in their world and experimenting with making sounds and words on their own.
 As a parent, you help your child develop literacy by creating opportunities for conversation and communication.
-Verbal interaction at home and with family members builds their foundation for a love of language and books, as well as important pre-reading and writing skills.

-During their first two years, most children advance from single words and phrases to conversing in short sentences.
-Verbally interacting and reading every day with your toddler has a lasting impact on language, social, and cognitive development.
-Toddlers even begin to understand that certain kinds of intonations are used when reading books and this helps their engagement in the story and retention of the content.
+During their first two years, most children move from using single words and phrases to talking in short sentences.
+Talking and reading with your toddler every day has a lasting impact on language, social, and cognitive development.
 When children are read to frequently, they often recite key phrases or words from favorite books, which in turn, builds confidence and an interest in reading.

 Three- and 4-year-old children make huge strides in literacy.
-They begin to "read" their favorite books by themselves, focusing mostly on retelling the story from the pictures.
+They begin to "read" their favorite books, focusing mostly on retelling the story from the pictures.
 They listen intently to add words and phrases to their growing vocabulary, and to learn grammatical rules.
 By asking lots of questions and experimenting with language, they evolve into active talkers.
-Some preschoolers are ready to begin deciphering those squiggly lines on the pages of their books as they make the connection between spoken and written language
+Some preschoolers are ready to read very simple books or write a few words.

-By the age of 4 ½ to 5, children are moving towards mastering the language of their culture, a difficult and marvelous achievement.
-A child's speaking vocabulary grows from a few hundred words to more than a thousand and they understand many more than that.
+By the age of 4 ½ to 5, a child's speaking vocabulary grows from a few hundred words to more than a thousand, and they understand many more than that.
 They are able to comprehend the complicated rules of grammar and syntax.
 Pre-kindergarteners can now participate in more elaborate conversations, use words to solve problems, and make up stories and songs on their own.

 Many children arrive at kindergarten with a rich vocabulary and an awareness of printed language.
-Some have the necessary foundation to begin reading; others need concentrated experiences and focused instruction.
 Most kindergartners are considered to be emergent readers.
 They thrive when exposed to literacy-rich environments and experiences.
-Different approaches to reading instruction that focus on increasing your child’s alphabetic, phonemic, and broader phonological awareness, enable him/her to decode words.